osilander/203.311/Week9/Week9.md

 #### Part A

 i) The command `pheatmap()` is one of the commands that have many options that you can use the modify the output.
-Commands that you might want to consider to modify its output include:
+Options that you might want to consider to modify its output include:

 - `fontsize_row` -> change the font size of the rows i.e., the taxonomy names
 - `filename` -> automatically print your image to a file, say a PDF or a PNG, but this might require a little checking in how your data will look